 Vehicle repair at Affordable Transmissions in MINNEAPOLIS requires more than just training and certification, though.
 It also takes information and creative thought.
-MINNEAPOLIS area auto service centers subscribe to data services, technical libraries and on-line repair communities in order to get the information they need to work on various makes and models of vehicles, to get recommended maintenance schedules, to learn about non-standard features, and even to locate hard-to-find parts in an unusual engine.
+MINNEAPOLIS area auto service centers subscribe to data services, technical libraries and online repair communities in order to get the information they need to: work on various makes and models of vehicles, get recommended maintenance schedules, learn about non-standard features and locate hard-to-find parts in an unusual engine.
 They also use this information to help diagnose rare or difficult vehicle problems.
 Many auto repair problems also require a bit of creative thinking for the team at Affordable Transmissions to solve.
 MINNEAPOLIS service technicians at Affordable Transmissions act much like doctors in these situations.
 They're given a set of symptoms, and they have to come up with a diagnosis and treatment that will fix the problem.
 This process becomes as much of an art as it is a science.

 A proper diagnosis, even by a highly qualified technician, can take time.
 And a technician's time is going to cost us.
 It's just the price of progress.

-Of course, the best car care for MINNEAPOLIS vehicle owners is planned preventive auto maintenance.
-This is also the least way to keep your vehicle in good repair.
+Of course, the best vehicle care for MINNEAPOLIS vehicle owners is planned preventive auto maintenance.
+This is also the least costly way to keep your vehicle in good repair.
 Regular inspections and replacement of worn parts will prevent most repairs from ever being needed in the first place.

 And with the amazing complexity of today's automobiles, isn't it good to know there's someone out there with the knowledge, training and skill to give us good auto advice?
 Whether we need preventive maintenance or repairs, the team of automotive professionals at Affordable Transmissions can help us keep our vehicles on the road.
 We just can't do it on our own anymore.